jwillesen/everyday-depression/extreme_cases.md

 >
 > "Well, then you're not depressed."

 The notion that someone who is functioning must not be depressed is a dangerous one.
-I believe it's one of the reasons so many people don't seek treatment.
 I believe the perception that depression must be a severe disease is one reason why it retains it's social stigma.
+And I believe it's one of the reasons so many people don't seek treatment.

 [hotlines]: http://www.newsweek.com/robin-williams-death-made-unprecedented-mark-suicide-lifelines-361790
 [bloggess]: http://thebloggess.com/2012/01/the-fight-goes-on/